 The demand for hospital-based services has grown and resulted in eliminating some other services such as evaluation or testing for autism and learning disabilities or ADHD.
 In these areas, there are other qualified providers in the community to whom we refer for these services.
 Please contact us for our list of referrals.

-A help line for parents of teens
+A help line for parents

 Pediatric Neuropsychology Suite, 3S-32 (St. Louis Children’s Hospital)